Jolaack/Jolaack/README.md

 - 👋 Hi, I’m @Jolaack
-- 👀 I’m interested in Python and networking!
+- 👀 I’m interested in networking, python, and social interactions online!
-- 🌱 I’m currently learning network automation and web development!
+- 🌱 I’m currently learning network automation and how to build an online audience!
-- 💞️ I’m looking to collaborate on Python projects!
 - 📫 How to reach me: johan.f.landin@gmail.com

 <!---